 Procurement:

-Fire business management and accountability for costs are the responsibility of the Protecting Agency managing the incident; Protecting Agencies will abide by their own agency procurement regulations.
+Jurisdictional Agency Administrators are ultimately accountable for ensuring that fiscally responsible decisions are made on an incident.
+Fire business management processes are the responsibility of the Protecting Agency managing the incident; Protecting Agencies will abide by their own agency procurement regulations.
 Pay rates and business practices are dependent on employing agency.
 Supply and Equipment purchases require supporting Resource Order numbers in order to be reimbursed.

 Handbooks